NSNolan/LockerRoom/README.md

 A user can choose to encrypt a lockbox directly after it is created or they can choose to encrypt it later.
 Double-clicking an unencrypted lockbox from the list of lockboxes will prompt the user to encrypt it:
 ![](Images/Locker-Room-Encrypt-Lockbox.png)

-Selecting "Show Key Selection" will allow the use to specify which keys to use instead of using all enrolled keys for encryption:
+Selecting "Show Key Selection" will allow the user to specify which keys to use instead of using all enrolled keys for encryption:
 ![](Images/Locker-Room-Encrypt-Lockbox-Key-Selection.png)

 And double-clicking an encrypted lockbox will prompt the user to decrypt it: